Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • magnetic resonance imaging (MRI);

-• study of the spinal fluid through a puncture of the spinal cord;
+• study of spinal fluid through spinal cord puncture;

 • electromyography;